-Serving an area with more than 50,000 patients, Hermiston itself has a population of over 16,000.
+Serving an area with more than 50,000 patients, Hermiston itself has a population of over 19,000.
 Good Shepherd recently remodeled and expanded our services to include a new state of the art Diagnostic Imaging Center, Emergency Department, Cardiopulmonary Rehab Center, and a newly completed Women’s Health Center.

 We were also selected as one of the Top 100 Critical Access Hospitals in the United States by the NRHA (National Rural Hospital Association).

-Hermiston is located in the heart of Eastern Oregon just 7 miles south of the Columbia River.
+Hermiston is in the heart of Eastern Oregon just 7 miles south of the Columbia River.
 Water sports are plentiful and include boating, water skiing, swimming, fishing, and wind surfing.

 Community pride and small-town spirit characterize Hermiston.
 Our central location between the cities of Portland, Spokane, and Boise makes it a short drive in every direction to a major metropolitan area.
 Its proximity to the Blue Mountains also makes it a favorite destination for those who enjoy hiking, fishing, hunting, and camping.
 In the winter, snowmobiling, skiing, sledding, and snow tubing are also popular mountain activities.

 Hermiston exudes big city services rooted in small-town values.
 Hermiston is less than forty-five minutes away from the Tri-Cities region of Southeastern Washington.
 Here you will find some of the best wine country in the nation as well as several shopping, dining, and cultural experiences.